caelia/civet/README.md

 - **-locale**  Unsets one or more locale options.
 Takes a list of symbols.

 - **-blocks**  Unsets one or more template blocks.
 Takes a list of symbols.

+- **-macros**  Unsets one or more template macros.
+Takes a list of symbols.

 - **state**    Sets the state.
 Takes a symbol